tayo-k/bmd/index.md

 ### 2. [Engineers own how the product is built](content/build.md)

- #### 1. Understand the quality gates available to you
+ 1. Understand the quality gates available to you
-   - Be aware of the stages your product goes through.
+   > Be aware of the stages your product goes through.
 They are opportunities to improve the quality and security of your product

- #### 2.2 Building the product should be as straightforward as you can make it
+ 2. Building the product should be as straightforward as you can make it
-   - You build it; you own it.
+   > You build it; you own it.
 You deserve the most frictionless engineering experience you can create for yourself

- #### 2.3 Supporting the product should be as straightforward as you can make it
+ 3. Supporting the product should be as straightforward as you can make it
-   - You build it; you own it.
+   > You build it; you own it.
 Make supporting the product as comfortable as you can for yourself

- #### 2.4 Testing the product should be as straightforward as you can make it
+ 4. Testing the product should be as straightforward as you can make it
-   - You build it; you own it.
+   > You build it; you own it.
 The business deserves guarantees of the quality of the product.
 Make it easy for yourself

- #### 2.5 Upgrading the product should be as straightforward as you can make it
+ 5. Upgrading the product should be as straightforward as you can make it
-   - You build it; you own it; expect your product to change as the business landscape changes.
+   > You build it; you own it; expect your product to change as the business landscape changes.
 Make the changes easy for yourself

- #### 2.6 Build the product to tell you what went wrong and how
+ 6. Build the product to tell you what went wrong and how
-   - You build it; you own it.
+   > You build it; you own it.
 Spend as little time as possible wondering what went wrong or how

- #### 2.7 Shift the guardrails as leftward as you can make them
+ 7. Shift the guardrails as leftward as you can make them
-   - Do more to guardrail the quality of your product in earlier quality gates.
+   > Do more to guardrail the quality of your product in earlier quality gates.
 You'll have less to do later when it's more costly

- #### 2.8 Don't shrinkwrap your product
+ 8. Don't shrinkwrap your product
-   - Requirements will change; timelines will change; avoid hard forks and prepare for your design to take a punch
+   > Requirements will change; timelines will change; avoid hard forks and prepare for your design to take a punch

- #### 2.9 Seek the feedback of your customers and partners at key quality gates
+ 9. Seek the feedback of your customers and partners at key quality gates
-   - Keep everyone informed; cover your rear
+   > Keep everyone informed; cover your rear

- #### 2.10 Be loud or be wrong, never both
+ 10. Be loud or be wrong, never both
-   - Either be absolutely, objectively, verifiably correct; or don't speak in absolutes
+   > Either be absolutely, objectively, verifiably correct; or don't speak in absolutes

    ***

 ### 3. [Leadership supports how the product is built ](content/grow.md)

- ##### i.
-Actively manage scope, capacity and timelines
+  1. Actively manage scope, capacity and timelines
-   - Nothing will burn your engineers or leadership out faster than shifting scopes, capacity and timelines
+   > Nothing will burn your engineers or leadership out faster than shifting scopes, capacity and timelines

- ##### ii.
-Actively engineer context sharing
+  2. Actively engineer context sharing
-   - Everyone should know why they're doing what they're doing; clarify the connection between the past, present and future
+   > Everyone should know why they're doing what they're doing; clarify the connection between the past, present and future

- ##### iii.
-Actively engineer communication loops
+  3. Actively engineer communication loops
-   - Everyone should know how things are going; you should know how things are going
+   > Everyone should know how things are going; you should know how things are going

- ##### iv.
-Actively manage goals
+  4. Actively manage goals
-   - Goals build muscle; muscle builds the organization
+   > Goals build muscle; muscle builds the organization

- ##### v.
-Actively engineer opportunities
+  5. Actively engineer opportunities
-   - Goals without opportunities to deliver them are worthless
+   > Goals without opportunities to deliver them are worthless

- ##### vi.
-Actively engineer skill-sets
+  6. Actively engineer skill-sets
-   - A team full of generalists will become costly; cultivate depth in the specific skill-sets your team needs, in line with their interests
+   > A team full of generalists will become costly; cultivate depth in the specific skill-sets your team needs, in line with their interests

- ##### vii.
-Actively manage delivery risk
+  7. Actively manage delivery risk
-   -  For everything that could negatively affect delivery and quality: document, communicate and mitigate.
+   >  For everything that could negatively affect delivery and quality: document, communicate and mitigate.

- ##### viii.
-Actively engineer goodwill
+  8. Actively engineer goodwill
-   - Happy developer, happy life.
+   > Happy developer, happy life.
 Hard times will come, and go over easier when the team's usually in a generally in a good mood

- ##### ix.
-The Peter Principle is the enemy
+  9. The Peter Principle is the enemy
-   - Responsibility without adequate preparation for the responsibility is going to be disastrous
+   > Responsibility without adequate preparation for the responsibility is going to be disastrous

- ##### x.
-Be loud or be wrong, never both
+ 10. Be loud or be wrong, never both
-   - Either be absolutely, objectively, verifiably correct; or don't speak in absolutes
+   > Either be absolutely, objectively, verifiably correct; or don't speak in absolutes

    ***
 ### 4. [Everyone supports their partners and customers](content/partner.md)
- ##### i.
-The business and engineering are in a partnership, not a "customership"
+  1. The business and engineering are in a partnership, not a "customership"
-   - Partners are mutually obligated to each other and hold themselves accountable to predetermined expectations
+   > Partners are mutually obligated to each other and hold themselves accountable to predetermined expectations

- ##### ii Know your customers
+  2. Know your customers
-   - You can't empathize with a customer you never hear from.
+   > You can't empathize with a customer you never hear from.
 You won't satisfy customers you don't empathize with

- ##### iii.
-Be loud or be wrong, never both
+  3. Be loud or be wrong, never both
-   - Either be absolutely, objectively, verifiably correct; or don't speak in absolutes
+   > Either be absolutely, objectively, verifiably correct; or don't speak in absolutes